 - Avatars should be personal images.
 We want to see you, not a superhero. - Avatars must be your own image which you have the rights to use (don't violate copyright law).
 Selfies or photos, showing shoulders and above are encouraged. - Images must be a valid GIF/PNG/JPG formation, less than two megabytes, and small pixel size in dimension; 150 pixels by 150 pixels. - The University reserves the right to remove avatars which may be deemed inappropriate.

-If an inappropriate avatar is discovered, the following procedure will take place: - 1.
-Faculty/staff who identifies an inappropriate avatar will share the avatar guidelines with the student and ask him/her to choose an alternate photo via email (copy onlineregistrar@ gracechristian.edu). - 2.
+If any inappropriate images or other media are discovered, the following procedure will take place:

+- Faculty/staff who identifies inappropriate images will share these guidelines with the student and ask him/her to choose an alternate photo via email (cc: onlineregistrar@gracechristian. edu).
+Particularly egregious images or other media may be removed immediately. - 2.
 A member of the Registrar's Office will check that an appropriate image has been selected within two business days of the initial notification. - 3.
-If the image has not been changed, the staff member will submit a helpdesk ticket to have the avatar image removed.
+If the image has not been changed, the staff member will submit a helpdesk ticket to have the image removed.